The Devonsville Terror: Production

-Inspiration
+Development

 The Devonsville Terror was written by Lommel and George T. Lindsey, and draws on numerous historical aspects of the witchcraft inquisition in the colonial era of the United States.
 Lommel stated that he had spent some time in Massachusetts and was inspired by the Salem Witch Trials.
 Star Suzanna Love, Lommel's wife, also helped write the film.

 Filming

-Filming took place in the fall of 1982 in Lincoln County, Wisconsin, in the city of Tomahawk, where a small local film studio was located.
+Principal photography took place in the fall of 1982 in Lincoln County, Wisconsin, in the city of Tomahawk.
 The historic Brickyard School in Merrill, Wisconsin, was also used as a filming location, and received a fresh coat of paint to its exterior funded by the production company.
+Filming also took place at The Studio Ranch, an independent film soundstage constructed for local film productions in Gleason.
+Filming was completed by mid-October 1982.

 The film's special effects were created by makeup and effects artist Matthew Mungle.

 Release

-The Devonsville Terror was given theatrical marketing through Motion Picture Marketing company (MPM) in 1983, though it never made it into theaters.
+The Devonsville Terror was given theatrical marketing through Motion Picture Marketing company (MPM) in 1983, though it never had a wide theatrical release.
+It screened for a single weekend at the ANCO Theater on 42nd Street in New York City beginning December 2, 1983.

 The film was mentioned in a lawsuit regarding CinAmerica Pictures, a production company who falsely claimed to have produced the film (along with several other films by Lommel, including The Boogeyman and Olivia), with net profits of $150,000; however, according to the film's actual production company, New West Films, The Devonsville Terror had no net profit.